johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 #### Module 1 : Eternal Purpose ####

--	Establishes a panoramic overview of Scripture, revealing God's unchanging, eternal purpose.
-In this perspective, the Messiah is the Seed that sprouts from the soil of the biblical, covenantal history of the people of Israel, in order to die and ultimately produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth.
+-	A panoramic overview of Scripture, revealing God's unchanging, eternal purpose.
+In this perspective, the Messiah is the Seed that sprouts from the soil of the biblical, covenantal history of the people of Israel: in order to die and ultimately produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth.

 	*Module 1, thus forms the foundation of the entire syllabus*.